go-air/pal/docs/design/func.md

 opaque to the user, at least at the level of the memory model.

 Sets of locs may or may not support non-constant values for their size.
-For non-constant values which occur in the program under analysis, a special Value type is provided and detailed below.
+For non-constant index which occur in the program under analysis, a special Value type is provided and detailed below.

 Sets of locs must provide an efficient means to determine if two locs 'm', 'n' may overlap